KiritoLoveAsuna/Penetration-Testing/PrivilegeEscalation.md

 $ cat /etc/passwd | head -n1 (Now we can use the command su to log in as root without being asked for the password)
 ```
 ### Cronjob to elevate privilege
-1. Always remember to check if the file has executable perm when cron job runs it, otherwise even root runs it, doesn't execute the file
+> Tip : Always remember to check if the file has executable perm when cron job runs it, otherwise even root runs it, doesn't execute the file

-2. If the full path of the script is not defined, cron will refer to the paths listed under the PATH variable in the /etc/crontab file
+> Tip : If the full path of the script is not defined, cron will refer to the paths listed under the PATH variable in the /etc/crontab file
 ```
 crontab -l
 ls -al /etc/cron*
 ```
-3. use 'find / -path /proc -prune -o -type f -perm -o+w 2>/dev/null' to check world writable file, then use pspy to check for cronjobs
+1. use 'find / -path /proc -prune -o -type f -perm -o+w 2>/dev/null' to check world writable file, then use pspy to check for cronjobs
 ###### Cron using a script with a wildcard (Wildcard Injection)
 ```
 [root@RedHat_test ~]# man tar